Testing plugin-backed apps¶

 create a fresh limiter or app fixture per test when counters must not leak |

-| TOTP replay protection | omit totp_used_tokens_store in pytest testing mode or use InMemoryUsedTotpCodeStore |
+| TOTP replay protection | omit totp_used_tokens_store under unsafe_testing=True or use InMemoryUsedTotpCodeStore |

 isolate the store per test; use Redis-backed stores when validating multi-worker behavior |

-| TOTP pending-token JTI dedupe | plugin-built controller allows pending_jti_store=None in pytest testing mode |
+| TOTP pending-token JTI dedupe | plugin-built controller allows pending_jti_store=None under unsafe_testing=True |

 isolate the app instance per test; use a shared denylist store for production-like flows |